tjheslin1/sunday-arcana-recruitment/doc.md

 The Prodigy knows two cantrips and one 1st-level spell of their choice from its spell list.

-As patron of this follower you can:
+As patron of this follower:
-- Communicate with your Prodigy via telepathy and visions, whilst you are on the same plane of existence.
+- You have advantage on Charsima ability checks, made to guide or convince your Prodigy provided that they can see or hear you.

+> #### Prodigy Example: Amafey
+> Amafey has been following the Fathomless Warlock, Luth, for a few tendays and awakes to the strange sensation of an offer of a pact with Luth.
+>
+> Upon accepting - her statistics remain unchanged - she takes two cantrips from the warlock spell list: [_**booming blade**_](https://www.dndbeyond.com/spells/booming-blade) and [_**eldritch blast**_](https://www.dndbeyond.com/spells/eldritch-blast).
+Amafey also takes a 1st-level spell, from the warlock spell list: [_**hex**_](https://www.dndbeyond.com/spells/hex).